-Generally speaking, "audit-proof archiving" means that archived data is protected against subsequent modification.
-In other words, it is about protection against manipulation.
-The legal framework for an audit-proof archive is provided by the GoBD and the German Cash Register Security Ordinance (Kassensicherungsverordnung).
-KassenSichV - before.
+Generally speaking, "audit-proof archiving" means that archived data is protected against subsequent changes.
+It is therefore about protection against manipulation.
+The legal framework for an audit-proof archive is provided by the GoBD or the Kassensicherungsverordnung - in short KassenSichV - before.
 In the guidelines, the authorities point out that the information must not only be protected from modification.
 It must also be archived in a traceable, retrievable and unchangeable manner.

 How can auditability be ensured?